bostrom/ruuvi-on-aws/README.md

 ### Install Ruuvi Collector

 - `ssh pi@raspberrypi.local`
-- `sudo apt-get update`
+- `sudo apt update`
-- `sudp apt-get upgrade`
+- `sudp apt full-upgrade`
+- Note: if the linux kernel was upgraded in the above process, you might need to re-install the wifi driver with `sudo install-wifi`
-- `sudo apt-get install -y git bluez bluez-hcidump maven oracle-java8-jdk`
+- `sudo apt install -y git bluez bluez-hcidump maven`
+- Install a JDK (Java Development Kit).
+For newer Pi's and Raspbians it might be `sudo apt install openjdk-11-jdk-headless`, for older ones, you might have to select an older JDK, e.g. `openjdk-8-jdk-headless`.
+If your `/etc/alternatives/java` is a different version than the JDK you're installing, then uninstall it with `sudo apt remove openjdk-11-jre-headless`.
 - ``sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcitool` ``
 - ``sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcidump` ``
 - `git clone https://github.com/Scrin/RuuviCollector.git`
 - `cd RuuviCollector`
 - `mvn clean package`
 - Edit `ruuvi-collector.properties` and `ruuvi-names.properties`, modify to match your needs
-- `java -jar target/ruuvi-collector-0.2.jar`
+- Create `/etc/systemd/system/ruuvi-collector.service` from [this template](raspberry-pi/ruuvi-collector.service)
+- `sudo systemctl enable ruuvi-collector.service`
+- `sudo systemctl start ruuvi-collector.service`

 Hint: Run it in `screen` to keep it running when you log out.